The-Chaos-Consortium/chaos-and-conquest/docs/backgrounds/pathfinder.md

 ***Talents***: Survival, Dirty Fighting, Rumors
 ## (4) Outlaw
-More than a common thief or burglar, you’re a romantic figure, a dashing rogue with a reputation to uphold...and perhaps a greater ambition than mere silver.
+More than a common thief or burglar, you’re a romantic figure, a dashing rogue with a reputation to uphold... and perhaps a greater ambition than mere silver.

 ***Equipment***
 - Hooded cloak or hat and mask - 0 slots